Homerton and the PGCE

 PGCE Facilities, Events, & Support

-We have dedicated PGCE Tutors who provide personalised guidance as part of our friendly and supportive tutorial system, and who meet individually with students at the start of their course, and as needed throughout the year.
-PGCE students also benefit from the full range of specialist health and wellbeing support available in the College (including a PGCE Counsellor) and the wider University.
+We have dedicated PGCE Tutors who provide personalised guidance as part of our friendly and supportive tutorial system.
+Tutors meet individually with students at the start of their course, and as needed throughout the year.
+PGCE students also benefit from the full range of specialist health and wellbeing support available in the College (including a PGCE Counsellor) and across the wider University.

 PGCE Accommodation

-Most PGCE students live in private accommodation outside of the College, and many live near schools where they will be on teaching placements, or with their families.
-Homerton provides limited on-site accommodation for PGCE students, and can usually only guarantee accommodation for students in priority categories (e.g. for health reasons).
-A survey will be sent to PGCE offer-holders in April of each year, and will close in late June.
+Most PGCE students live in private accommodation outside of the College.
+Many live near schools where they will be on teaching placements, or with their families.
+At Homerton, we only have very limited on-site accommodation for PGCE students, and can usually only offer accommodation to students in priority categories (e.g. for health reasons).
+A survey will be sent to PGCE offer-holders in the spring of each year, and will close in late June.
 We will let incoming students know whether or not they have been allocated a room in early July.
+Accommodation is therefore not guaranteed for late applicants in priority categories.

 PGCE Fees & Funding